 One of the other reasons that we were able to afford to travel to Australia and New Zealand is that we traveled there during their off-season.
 We went in August, which is their winter.
 This meant that not only did we not run into very many tourists, but most touristy attractions were empty because citizens were working and/or in school.
 As a result, prices were a bit lower than what we might have paid during the high season.
-This past summer we went to Costa Rica in May, which is their rainy season, and as a result prices were much cheaper than we would have paid during their high traffic times.
+We went to Costa Rica in May, which is their rainy season, and as a result, prices were much cheaper than we would have paid during their high traffic times.

 If you can be flexible with your schedule, it may be worth researching when it is cheaper to visit any given location because you could end up saving money on all major aspects of the trip!

 While planning a dream honeymoon can take a whole lot of planning and budgeting, I’m sure that using some of these tips will help you plan your honeymoon for less!